zealot128/stefanwienert.net/source/_posts/notes.it-jobs-und-stellen.de/2012-02-15-rails-mountable-engine-useful-starting-point-with-rspec-factory-girl-and-friends.markdown

 ```

 ## Testing
- Now we can use "bundle exec rspec" to run our tests from within the dummy app.
-Later, when we want to do integration with our real app, we should start by adding our gem to the app’s Gemfile via file-path.
+ Now we can use ```bundle exec rspec``` to run our tests from within the dummy app.
+Later, when we want to do integration with our real app, we should start by adding our gem to the app's Gemfile via file-path.
 Doing so, we are able to work at our engine and viewing the results right in our development app (see later in this article).

 ## Working